WHO IS ELIGIBLE TO GET A VACCINE?

 - All forms of public transportation (including planes, buses, and trains) traveling into, within, or out of the United States and in U.S. transportation hubs such as airports and stations

 - Get tested for COVID-19 3-5 days after close contact with someone with COVID-19, even if you don't have symptoms.
-You should also wear a mask in public indoor spaces for 14 days following close contact or until you receive a negative test result.
+You should also wear a mask in public indoor spaces following close contact or until you receive a negative test result.
 If you result is positive, isolate from others.

 - Get tested and isolate from others if you develop any symptoms of COVID-19.